Summary of Speed Indicator Device (SID) and Community Speed Watch (CSW) Activity

 Detailed PDF reports:

-Please refer to the tabs for Tottens Farm and Blandford Road for a more detailed analysis of traffic data recorded by the SID, which is presented in PDF report format.
+Please refer to the tabs for Blandford Road and Salisbury Road for a more detailed analysis of traffic data recorded by the SID, which is presented in PDF report format.
 Guidance Notes to each section of the PDF reports are provided below this summary.

 Note: Our SID does not have GPS and therefore its reports are location agnostic.
 References in reports to Incoming and Outgoing traffic refer to traffic coming towards the device (Incoming) and traffic going past the device in the opposite direction (Outgoing).

-Please refer to the tabs for Tottens Farm and Blandford Road for a more detailed analysis of traffic data recorded by the SID, which is presented in PDF report format.
+Please refer to the tabs for Blandford Road and Salisbury Road for a more detailed analysis of traffic data recorded by the SID, which is presented in PDF report format.
 Guidance Notes to each section of the PDF reports are provided below this summary.

 Note: Our SID does not have GPS and therefore its reports are location agnostic.
 References in reports to Incoming and Outgoing traffic refer to traffic coming towards the device (Incoming) and traffic going past the device in the opposite direction (Outgoing).